vappiah/bacterial-genomics-tutorial/README.md

 #Check for antimicrobial resistance genes using abricate
 ./amr.sh

 #Annotate the draft genome using prokka
 ./annotate.sh

 #Get some statistics on the annotation.
 Features such as genes, CDS will be counted and displayed.
 The scripts requires you to specify the folder where annotations were saved . i.e. P7741
 #Python should be used to run that script
 python get_annotat_stats.sh P7741

 #Generate dendogram using dREP
 ./dendogram.sh

+#Perform Pangenome Analysis using Roary.
+Input files are gff (version 3 ) format.
+It is recommended to use prokka generated gff
+#So we generate the gffs for the files in the genome folder by reannotating with prokka.
+We use the get_genome_gffs script
+./get_genome_gffs.sh

+#then perform pangenome analysis
+./get_pangenome.sh

+#get gene summary for three of the organism. the default is P7741 Agy99 and SGL03.
+Feel free to change it.
+The venn diagram will be generated(gene_summary.jpg)
+python get_gene_summary.py P7741 Agy99 and SGL03 pangenome/gene_presence_absence.csv

 #Visualize your genome by generating ring structures using BRIG.
 This can be done using the video tutorial here
 https://youtu.be/pobQgE4z-5Q